lliont/Lionasm/README.md

 Lionasm
 -------

-an assembler for Lion Computer
+An assembler for Lion 16-bit FPGA based CPU.

-Lion Computer is a homebrew 16-bit computer made by Theodoulos Liontakis.
+Lion CPU and Lion Computer, which is a homebrew 16-bit computer based on this cpu, are made by Theodoulos Liontakis.

 Project Page:
 http://users.sch.gr/tliontakis/index.php/my-projects/13-vhdl-cpu

+This free software can be used and distributed under coditions of the GNU License.